-The Day Camp Program day begins promptly at 8:45 AM and ends at 4:00 PM each day.
-Check-in for units begins at 8:00 AM.
+The Day Camp Program day begins promptly at 8:50 AM with an opening ceremony and ends at 4:00 PM each day.
+Check-in for units begins at 7:45 AM.
 This is critical to the success of the entire camp, as the start of programs for all Cub Scouts may be delayed.
 Your daily schedule will be shared with your leaders upon arrival.